-The plan has 4 cost-sharing tiers.
+The plan has 5 cost-sharing tiers.

-Every drug on the plan's Drug List is in one of 4 cost-sharing tiers.
+Every drug on the plan's Drug List is in one of 5 cost-sharing tiers.
 In general, the higher the cost-sharing tier number, the higher your cost for the drug.

 Drug Tier Helpful Tips Tier 1 Most generic drugs are listed under Tier 1 and have the lowest copayments.
-Tier 2 Drugs listed under Tier 2 generally include preferred brand-name drugs that have lower copayments than non-preferred brand-name drugs.
-Tier 3 Drugs listed under Tier 3 generally have higher copayments than preferred brand- name drugs and may include some specialty or high-cost drugs.
-Tier 4 Specialty or high-cost drugs listed under Tier 4 cost \$830 or more for up to a 30-day maximum supply.
+Tier 2 Drugs listed under Tier 2 generally include preferred brand-name drugs that have lower copayments than non-preferred brand-name drugs, as well as some preferred specialty drugs.
+Tier 3 Drugs listed under Tier 3 include non-preferred brand name drugs that generally have higher copayments than preferred brand-name drugs.
+Tier 4 Drugs listed in Tier 4 include preferred specialty or high-cost drugs.
+These drugs cost \$950 or more for up to a 30-day maximum supply and generally have a lower copayment than drugs in the non-preferred specialty tier.
+Tier 5 Drugs listed in Tier 5 include non-preferred specialty or high-cost drugs.
+These drugs cost \$950 or more for up to a 30-day maximum supply and generally have a higher copayment than drugs in the preferred specialty tier.